sheryl-ai/MetaPred/README.md

 <p align="center"><img src="figures/patient_vis_metapred.png" alt="Visualization of patient representation learned by MetaPred" width="500"></p>

-To demonstrate the effectiveness of the proposed MetaPred in the context of domain adaptation, we compare it with the state-of-the-art meta-learning algorithm "Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks" (MAML).
+To demonstrate the effectiveness of the proposed MetaPred in the context of domain adaptation, we compare it with the state-of-the-art meta-learning algorithm ``Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks`` (MAML).
 The results on Alzheimer's Disease domain is presented in terms of AUC and F1-Score.

 <p align="center"><img src="figures/vs_maml_ad.png" alt="Performance comparison of MetaPred and MAML on the top of Alzheimer's Disease" width="500"></p>